Roald Dahl: Writing

-Roald Dahl's story "The Devious Bachelor" was illustrated by Frederick Siebel when it was published in Collier's (September 1953).
+Roald Dahl's story "The Devious Bachelor" was illustrated by Fritz Siebel when it was published in Collier's (September 1953).

 Dahl's first published work, inspired by a meeting with C. S. Forester, was "A Piece of Cake", on 1 August 1942.
 The story, about his wartime adventures, was bought by The Saturday Evening Post for US$1,000 and published under the title "Shot Down Over Libya".

 His first children's book was The Gremlins, published in 1943, about mischievous little creatures that were part of Royal Air Force folklore.
 The RAF pilots blamed the gremlins for all the problems with the aircraft.
 The protagonist Gus—an RAF pilot, like Dahl—joins forces with the gremlins against a common enemy, Hitler and the Nazis.
 While at the British Embassy in Washington, Dahl sent a copy to the First Lady Eleanor Roosevelt who read it to her grandchildren, and the book was commissioned by Walt Disney for a film that was never made.
 Dahl went on to write some of the best-loved children's stories of the 20th century, such as Charlie and the Chocolate Factory, Matilda, James and the Giant Peach, The Witches, Fantastic Mr Fox, The BFG, The Twits and George's Marvellous Medicine.

 Dahl also had a successful parallel career as the writer of macabre adult short stories, which often blended humour and innocence with surprising plot twists.
 The Mystery Writers of America presented Dahl with three Edgar Awards for his work, and many were originally written for American magazines such as Collier's ("The Collector's Item" was Collier's Star Story of the week for 4 September 1948), Ladies' Home Journal, Harper's, Playboy and The New Yorker.
 Works such as Kiss Kiss subsequently collected Dahl's stories into anthologies, and gained significant popularity.
 Dahl wrote more than 60 short stories; they have appeared in numerous collections, some only being published in book form after his death.
 His three Edgar Awards were given for: in 1954, the collection Someone Like You; in 1959, the story "The Landlady"; and in 1980, the episode of Tales of the Unexpected based on "Skin".